-G. Hours and Schedules
+H. Hours and Schedules

-The Parties agree that all unit members shall report to work consistent with their regularly contracted work hours and consistent with in the Parties' collective bargaining agreement.
+Hours.
+The Parties agree that all unit members shall report to work on-site consistent with the work hours in the Parties' collective bargaining agreement, unless directed otherwise.

-H. Mandatory Training
+I. Mandatory Training

-The Parties agree that unit members shall fully participate in and complete the District's Mandatory Training consistent with the deadlines provided by Human Resources.
-Mandatory training shall occur during a unit member's contracted days & hours.
+The Parties agree that unit members shall fully participate in and complete the District's Mandatory Training.